shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 ```

 Here we will declare all the states we need for our form.
 We also declare `openFileSelector` and `filesContent` from the `useFilePicker` hook.
->You can also store additional details on the NFT.
+You can also store additional details on the NFT.

-Now we will create a submit button that simply calls the NFT.storage client and generate the IPFS hash.
+Now we will create a submit button that simply calls the nft.storage client and generates the IPFS hash.
 Then we dispatch the mintNFT action creator.

-The form here also has some basic validation.
-It is a basic form that has labels and fields.
+The form here has labels and fields, it also has some basic validation.
-> Note CSS comes from semantic UI.
-The link tag is already present in the public/index.html
+Note CSS comes from semantic UI.
+The link tag is already present in the `public/index.html` file.

 ```js
 	const onSubmit = (e) => {